partiql/partiql-lang-kotlin/CONTRIBUTING.md

 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/partiql/partiql-lang-kotlin/labels/help%20wanted) issues is a great place to start.

+## Code Style Guidelines
+Patches must comply with the [code style guidelines](./CODE_STYLE.md).
+Some older parts of the codebase do not follow these guidelines.
+If you are modifying such code, it is generally best to clean it up to comply with the current guidelines.

 ## Code of Conduct
 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).